Important Application Dates - September 2022 Entry

-The most critical requirement is a passion for artificial intelligence and the desire to explore and solve societal problems.
+The most critical requirement is a passion for cyber security and the desire to make our connected world secure and hence safe.

 Applicants should complete the online application form, uploading all required documents directly.
 Guidance on uploading documents can be found in the guidance for online applications.
 Paper documents received by post, or electronic documents received by email, are only considered in exceptional circumstances.